 Wastewater is what residents and industry flush down toilets and empty down sinks and drains.
-This material then travels through the sanitary sewer system to one of four wastewater treatment plants where it is treated to the Ministry of the Environment, Conservation and Parks (MECP) standards and released back into the lake.
+This material then travels through the sanitary sewer system to one of four wastewater treatment plants where it is treated and released back into Lake Ontario.

-The safe and effective treatment of wastewater is important to the continued health and well-being of Toronto’s residents.
+The safe and effective treatment of wastewater is important to the continued health and well-being of Toronto’s residents and the environment.

 Wastewater is collected and treated 24 hours a day, 7 days at week via: